andre347/tableau_extension_writeback/README.md

 =====================================
 Created by [Andre de Vries](https://www.twitter.com/andre347_) (22nd Jan 2018)

 ####  **The Tableau Extension API is still in Development and therefore will contain bugs and should only be deployed when it has been released.
-This is solely for testing purposes.**
+This is solely for testing purposes.
+Please report any bugs straight to Tableau**

 Example Tableau Extension to write back to the source data.
 In this case a local text file.